jsom1/jsom1.github.io/_walkthroughs/Time.md

 ![Request]({{https://jsom1.github.io/}}/_images/htb_time_request.png)
 </div>

 I thought I had to serve the file in the web root directory (*/var/www/html*), but browsing at http://localhost:8000 shows that the request looks for the file in /home/kali.
 Let's copy the file there and try again.
-And it worrks!
+And it works!
 The script *inject.sql* writes the output of the *id* command into a file called *exploited.txt*.
 We can see this script as well as the content of the created file and the successful request below:

 <div class="img_container">
 ![Request 200]({{https://jsom1.github.io/}}/_images/htb_time_reqok.png)